irenemanas/JS-documentation-page/README.md

 # Build a Technical Documentation Page

-This is a project from FreeCodeCamp to build a app.
+This is a project from FreeCodeCamp to build an app.
 I have given it my personal style and used **HTML** and **SASS** preprocessor to complete this project.
 I have fulfilled the following **user stories** in order to get all of the test to pass:

 **User Story #1:** I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).